 ■ demonstrate an understanding of the basic principles of quantitative research design and strategy;

 ■ select appropriate quantitative research methods for use in different research settings and be able to explain and justify your selection;

 ■ construct research hypotheses and demonstrate basic skills in question formulation and questionnaire design;

 ■ assess the use of quantitative research methods in the secondary literature;

-■ use SPSS to manipulate and analyse basic data;
+■ use R to manipulate and analyse basic data;

 ■ present research findings clearly and concisely in text, tabular and graphical forms;